CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

-# Using Allas from LUMI supercomputer
+# Using Allas and Lumi-O from LUMI supercomputer

 At the moment the LUMI object storage service, LUMI-O, is not yet in use and tools for